-A Postcard from Burgundy
+Our Postcard from Burgundy

-This week our my-french-house.com postcard comes from Burgundy, which once was better know as the valley of the kings.
+This week our my-french-house.com postcard comes from the Burgundy region, which once was better know as the valley of the kings.
 A part of France that’s renowned around the globe for its wines, Burgundy is steeped in history as well as being a foodie’s paradise.
 Situated south-east of Paris in east-central France, this area is easy to get to from the UK and the rest of Europe (and the world really, thanks to its relative proximity to Paris and Lyon) but it’s not so easy to leave once you’ve visited.

-As any regular reader of this blog will know, the team at my-french-house.com enjoys a (responsible of course) glass of wine or two and on this trip we’ve been more than spoilt for choice.
+As any regular reader of this blog will know, the team at my-french-house.com enjoys a (responsibly of course) glass of wine or two and on this trip we’ve been more than spoilt for choice.
 The pinot noir and chardonnay grapes are what have really put this place on the global wine map and they are the key ingredients in some jolly good wines, it has to be said.
 Known in the UK for Beaujolais and the often knocked Chardonnay, the wines you meet on the ground here are very different from the over-oaked, heavy chardonnays that got a bad name in bars.

 However, the wine industry here that goes as far back as the 2nd century AD when it was under the control of the monks and Benedictines seriously does produce some of the globe’s most stunning wines.
 Chablis and Cotes de Beaunes are only two of the appellations that you’ll get the chance to try in this area, and we just know if you appreciate fine wines, you won’t be disappointed.
 This is what makes Burgundy the ideal spot to come for a wine tasting tour that lets you work your way around some of the finest wineries in the country (just make sure you’re not the driver!).